xun6000/deepflow/README.md

 https://www.dropbox.com/sh/a7ef9987ez3aacf/AAAWl2cw-z8tKnprsWVhR5gSa?dl=0
 You can find there are similarity in the file name which indicate they are a pair of training and test.

+The folder data_preprocessing_and_analysis_code contains the code for data pre-processing and post analysis.
+The subfolder contains the code for SI.